-A 29 hole RC drill program for the Keystone Pit has been prepared and permitting has begun with the U,S. Forest Service ("USFS").
-The drilling program for the Keystone/Jumbo area, is intended to follow-up on soil sampling work completed in 2016.
+- A proposed 29 hole RC drill program for the Keystone Pit has been prepared and permitting has begun with the U,S. Forest Service ("USFS").
+The drilling program for the Keystone/Jumbo area, is intended to followup on soil sampling work completed in 2016.
 The Keystone/Jumbo area is located three miles south-east of the main Goldwedge claim block.
 It consists of 851 acres and includes 42 lode claims.
-During 2017, the USFS required an archeological study of this area; this study is complete and is under review by the USFS and should allow future exploration drilling.
-The Company intends to proceed with the drilling program, once approved by the USFS and as exploration funds are available.
+During 2017, the USFS required an archeological study of this area; this study is complete and is under review by the USFS and should allow future exploration drilling. - During Q3 of 2018, a draft biological evaluation/specialist's report for plants was submitted to the USFS for review.
+The purpose of this report is to address the effect of the proposed drill program on endangered and other at-risk species and their designated critical habitat. - The Company intends to proceed with the proposed drilling program, once approved by the USFS and as exploration funds are available.